 During Ramadan, Muslims are not permitted to eat, drink or smoke during daylight hours.
 To avoid offence, you should not eat, drink or smoke in public during this time.
 Guide books, local hoteliers and tour guides can be good sources of information for how to behave and dress respectfully.

 Sharia law is an Islamic body of law and moral code.
 Penalties under Sharia law can be very severe, particularly for offences such as theft and adultery.
-If you’re travelling in an area governed by Sharia law, we advise you to respect local religious traditions and avoid offending local sensitivities.
-Travellers should dress conservatively and women are advised to cover their legs, arms and head.
+If you are travelling in an area governed by Sharia law, we advise you to respect local religious traditions and avoid offending local sensitivities.
+Visitors should dress conservatively and women are advised to cover their legs, arms and head.

-Female travellers can face particular issues around security and dealing with the religious and cultural beliefs of the countries they visit (especially if they’re travelling alone).
-We advise you to do some research before you travel, so you know what to expect.
+Female visitors can face particular issues around security and dealing with the religious and cultural beliefs of the countries they visit (especially if they are travelling alone).
+We advise you do some research before you travel, so you know what to expect.

 Some quick tips include:

 - Always take basic personal safety precautions, such as not walking alone at night or in quiet areas.

 - Do not leave your food or drink unattended.